How Can I Protect My Right To Vote?

 Residency issues can affect older voters, too.
 “If you’re a snowbird and you live in Massachusetts, for example, but you winter in Florida, you ought to determine which state you can vote in,” says Christopher Kenney, a civil litigator at Kenney & Sams in Boston.
 “That’s a mixed question of law and facts.”

-If you’re ill, out of town at election time, or a college student not planning to stay in that state after graduation, you may be able to submit an absentee ballot if you request it well ahead of time.
-Keep in mind that it’s only good for one election unless your state maintains a permanent absentee ballot list.
-Election officials are also more likely to challenge absentee ballots, as they did in 2018 when Georgia faced two lawsuits over signatures that allegedly didn’t match those on file.
+If you’re ill, out of town at election time, or a college student not planning to stay in that state after graduation, you can submit an absentee ballot if you request it ahead of time.
+Absentee ballots are only good for one election unless your state maintains a permanent absentee ballot list.
+Local election officials are also more likely to challenge absentee ballots, as they did in 2018 when Georgia faced two lawsuits over signatures that allegedly didn’t match those on file.

-Voting this way if you’re in the military or overseas can be especially difficult, simply because the ballot has to travel internationally and back.
+Absentee voting if you’re in the military or overseas is especially difficult, simply because the ballot has to travel internationally and back.
 “Even with my own vote by mail,” says Kane, “I always double-check with the Miami elections department online to make sure my ballot has been received and counted because I have the option, if it hasn’t, to go vote a real ballot, in person, on election day.”

 4. Figure Out the Logistics for In-Person Voting Ahead of Time